Luizfpereira/DataFrame/README.md

 ## General instructions

 The code contains already 2 users.
 It is possible to access their profiles by typing: `http://localhost:4200/user/flavio` and `http://localhost:4200/user/lpereira`.
-In order to sign in into flavio's account, one may type:
+In order to sign in into flavio's account, one may type: \n
 username: flavio
 password: 123